Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`base-units-expression`: String.
     A string expressing the base units part of the defining relation for the unit being defined.
-    It MUST adhere to the format for compound unit expression described in `Physical Units in Property Definitions`_. if the field is missing or :val:`null` the base-units-expression is taken to be equal to 1, i.e., the defining relation defines a constant.
+    It MUST adhere to the format for compound unit expression described in `Physical Units in Property Definitions`_. if the field is missing or :val:`null` the base-units-expression is taken to be equal to 1, i.e., the defining relation is dimensionless.

   - :field:`scale`: Dictionary.
     A dictionary specifying the scale in the defining relation, adhering to the following format: